My most asked question is…

-Has everything to do with planning and here is why.
+Journaling has everything to do with planning and here is why.

 You have to get all your crap out of your head and down on paper.
-Once you start writing how your night’s sleep was or what happened the day before.
-What really gets at you that makes you just want to pull your hair out.
+Start writing how your night’s sleep was or what happened the day before.
+What gets at you that makes you just want to pull your hair out.
 Scream on that page, say/write things that you can’t tell others.
 A journal doesn’t have to be a happy place it can be a place to write down mindless things.
 Go back and forth on ideas that you have.
 Reflect on past situations, did I say something wrong to someone, is there a way I can change things?
 Believe me, you will begin to feel way better.

 Finding the answers

 The longer you write the more time you will find answers to the problems that have been taking way too much space and time in your head/thoughts.
 You may even see your own mistakes in how you handled a situation.
 Most of the time you will see an answer to your problem right in front of you.
 I must say though, you might “not see the forest for all of the trees” and it may take you a few hours, or going about your day to really see and understand the answer.
 Then all of a sudden you find that you have had the answer all along, on that page.